Title illustration Title illustration

 Select individual

-2. Left-click an object to select or deselect it.
+2. Click on an object with the select tool to select or deselect it.

 Select area